gkjpettet/SyntaxArea/wiki/Syntax Definitions.md

 Let's take a closer look at each section more closely.

+## Version
+The `version` attribute of the `<highlightDefinition>` node stipulates the **minimum** version of the `SyntaxArea` highlighting engine that this definition requires.
+The editor will not load the definition if the definition's minimum version exceeds the engine's.

 ## Name
 The `<name>` node stipulates the definition's name.

 ## Block markers
-SyntaxEditor supports automatically indenting code within blocks and can optionally allow the folding of blocks of code.
+`SyntaxEditor` supports automatically indenting code within blocks and can optionally allow the folding of blocks of code.
 To do this the editor needs to know what constitutes the start and end of a block.
-For example, in a curly brace language, `{` is the start of a block and `}` is the end of a block.
+For example, in a curly brace language such as Objo, `{` is the start of a block and `}` is the end of a block.
 We indicate this to the editor in a definition file using the `<blockStartMarker>` and `<blockEndMarker>` nodes.

 `<blockStartMarker>` and `<blockEndMarker>` nodes should be provided **as a pair**.
-A definition may provide no block markers (for example plain text or Markdown doesn't really have a context of blocks) or any number so long as they are paired.
+A definition may provide no block markers (for example plain text or Markdown doesn't really have the concept of blocks) or any number so long as they are paired.
 This is useful for languages such as Xojo which have blocks demarcated with lots of different keywords (`do...loop`, `if...end if`, etc).

 The text within a `<blockStartMarker>` and `<blockEndMarker>` is the regex pattern to match the block start or end marker.
 For example, to match a block opening `{` in Objo we would write: